 BA, Stanford University

 MFA, Theatre Arts, University of Iowa Playwrights Workshop

-Kim’s plays have been performed in cities across the country including New York, Los Angeles, Chicago, San Francisco, Seattle, Portland, Detroit, Savannah and Louisville.
-Penumbra Theatre Company’s production of The Diva Daughters DuPree was named Outstanding New Show of The Year by the Minneapolis-St. Paul Star Tribune in their year-end review.
-A winner of the Theodore Ward Prize, this play was published in an anthology entitled Best Black Plays by Northwestern University Press.
+Kim’s plays have been developed and performed at theaters in New York, Los Angeles, Chicago, San Francisco, Seattle, Portland, Detroit, Savannah, Louisville and Cape Town, South Africa.
+Penumbra’s production of The Diva Daughters DuPree was named Outstanding New Show of The Year by the Minneapolis-St. Paul Star Tribune in their year end review.
+A winner of the Theodore Ward Prize, “Divas” was published in an anthology entitled Best Black Plays by Northwestern University Press.

 Kim edited for TCG Publications, Plays from the Boom Box Galaxy, the first anthology exclusively devoted to theatre informed by spoken word poetry and the Hip Hop aesthetic (with Robert Alexander).
 She has also published articles and theater reviews in American Theatre Magazine, The Oakland Tribune and The African American Review.